ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

-Given a requested module family, runtime profile, embodiment profile, and policy environment, the resolver filters and ranks available releases.
-Resolution answers \emph{what could be selected}, while compatibility checking answers \emph{what can be safely used together}.
-The prototype can be integrated with ROS~2-based orchestration layers~\cite{macenski2022} and runtime verification frameworks~\cite{caldas2024}.
+Given a requested module family together with the active runtime, embodiment, and policy profiles, the \emph{dependency resolver} filters and ranks available releases: resolution answers \emph{what could be selected}.
+The \emph{compatibility checker} then answers \emph{what can be safely used together}: it implements the four compatibility types from Section~\ref{sec:compatibility} by performing pairwise contract comparison across all six dimensions, and for composition chains propagates contract deltas through the chain.
+For every detected incompatibility the checker reports the offending dimension, severity, and a suggested resolution.
+The engine is a standalone library and can be invoked by a registry service, a CI/CD pipeline, or a ROS~2 orchestration layer~\citep{macenski2022}, and integrates with runtime verification frameworks~\citep{caldas2024}.